ExgnosisClasses/JavaWeek1/Labs/Lab 7-5 The Object Class/Lab 7-5 Object Class.md

 ## Part 2: Overriding methods

 Previously, we mentioned the issues of whether two Java objects represented the same real world object.
-The `equals()` method allows us to override the default behavior based on comparing addresses.
-We define what it means for two `Person` objects to be equal.
+- The `equals()` method allows us to override the default behavior based on comparing addresses.
+- We define what it means for two `Person` objects to be equal.
+- With real world domain objects, equality is in the eye of the beholder.

-In this case we can say that the two objects represent the same person if they have the same `name` and `age`.
+In this lab, we can say that the two `Person` objects represent the same person in the real world if they have the same `name` and `age`.

 We can also use `clone()` to make a deep copy.